 You Are Probably a Type 1 Diabetic If:

 - You have been on insulin ever since the diagnosis of your diabetes or shortly thereafter (although sometimes your physician may erroneously place you on insulin even though you are a Type 2 diabetic)

-- You are on relatively small doses of insulin (usually less than 40 units/day)
+- On relatively small doses of insulin (usually less than 40 units/day)

 - You do not have high triglycerides and low HDL cholesterol

-There is a special blood test that can help categorize whether a person is Type 1 or Type 2.
-This blood test is known as C-peptide, which is a hormone produced by the pancreas in conjunction with insulin.
+There is a special blood test that can help to diagnose Type 1 diabetes vs Type 2.
+This blood test is known as C-peptide.
+What is C-peptide?
+It is a hormone that the pancreas produces in conjunction with insulin.

 The blood test for C-peptide should be done one hour after a meal.

 Almost all Type 2 diabetic patients have some production of insulin and C-peptide.
 Actually, many Type 2 diabetics have excessive production of insulin and an elevated level of C-peptide.
 In contrast, most Type 1 diabetics have no insulin production and, therefore, no C-peptide in their blood.